Gulden/gulden/doc/building.md

 Binaries
 -----
 There are binaries for every release, please reconsider your need to build and unless you have a very good reason to do so rather just download these.
-Latest binaries can always be found here: https://github.com/muntorg/munt-official/releases Download the latest linux*.tar.gz extract it and simply copy Munt-daemon out of it instead of going through the unnecessary hassle of building.
+Latest binaries can always be found here: https://github.com/gulden/gulden/releases Download the latest linux*.tar.gz extract it and simply copy Gulden-daemon out of it instead of going through the unnecessary hassle of building.

 Generic docker instructions
 -----